Enjoy teaching dialogue! No need for boring worksheets. Instead, break out the comic strips!

 Our favorite fourth grade teacher, Ms. Sneed, leaned her elbows on her desk and sighed.
 Grading narrative writing was never easy.
 But this latest batch showed a distinct weakness: writing dialogue.
 What would she do?

-As usual, Ms. Sneed began searching on Teachers pay Teachers.
+As usual, Ms. Sneed began searching.
 “Hmmm, this is interesting,” she murmured.
-She clicked on Teaching Dialogue with Comic Strips.
+She clicked on a cartoon dialogue resource.
+Teaching dialogue with comic strips?
 The kids would definitely enjoy it.
+Yep, she would add this to her ELA block.

 The next day, Ms. Sneed launched right into it.
-“Okay, guys, we need help with writing dialogue.”
+“Okay, guys, you need help with how to write dialogue.”

 “You mean quotation marks and all that jazz?” asked a boy wearing purple glasses.